A city by the sea and a land of quality rice and sake

 Niigata and the sea

 To see local sea life up close, make your way to the Marinepia Nihonkai Aquarium.
-This aquarium is home to over 20,000 sea creatures of 450 varieties.
-The dolphin show is the most popular event at the aquarium.
+This aquarium is home to over 30,000 sea creatures of 600 varieties.
+The dolphin show is a popular attraction.

 Rice is the local star